 1. Build up your cardio

-– Hiking or power walking
+- Engage in hiking or power walking sessions

-– Jump rope
+- Jump rope to elevate your heart rate

-– Jumping on a trampoline
+- Have fun jumping on a trampoline

-– Doing jumping jacks or burpees
+- Incorporate jumping jacks or burpees into your workouts

 2. Focus on breathing throughout the routine

 A valuable tip I received from my friend from Rockstar Cheer Beatles (I’m a cheerleader at Rockstar) was to concentrate on my breathing during full outs.
 Surprisingly, this simple technique made a significant difference in my performance!

 Try identifying moments within the routine where you can take longer breaths to replenish your energy.
 By focusing on your breathing, you’ll find full outs less exhausting.

 Rather than overwhelming yourself by thinking about the entire routine, break it down into smaller sections.